mit-orcd/orcd-docs-edit/docs/software/apptainer.md

     The `sudo` command is not needed here.

-## Build a Docker image and run with Apptainer
+## Build a Docker image and run it with Apptainer